goinsane/application/README.md

 ## Termination process

 Termination process can be triggered with the canceling of application contexts or termination signals.
-When termination process started, Terminate method always will be called with a *Context* has the given terminate timeout.
+When termination process started, Terminate method always will be called with a *Context* has the given terminate timeout unless the termination process was triggered before Run method.
-If termination process started before Run method, it waits the ending of Start method to call Terminate method.
+If termination process started before Run method, it doesn't call Terminate method.
-Otherwise it calls Terminate method immediately.

 ## Timeouts